reposense/RepoSense/docs/UserGuide.md

   - User can click on the boxes to display the hidden lines for context.
   - These lines will be highlighted in a different color, gray.

-## User Dashboard V2 (beta)
-Works is in progress for the second version of the dashboard.
-Instructions to get it up and running:
-- start a webserver serving your generated report directory
-- `python2 -m SimpleHTTPServer 8000` or `python3 -m http.server 8000`
-- go to `http://localhost:8000/v2` on your browser
-- in the data field, enter `http://localhost:8000`

-When this version of the dashboard is finalized, the process will be streamlined for ease of use.